FAQs: Feasibility studies and pilot projects

 There is no difference in the funding approval process for plans, feasibility studies, pilot projects and brownfields capital projects.
 Applications are reviewed as they are received in a non-competitive process.
 They are not compared against other applications; instead they are scored according to established criteria.
 By contrast, a competitive approval process, including an initial review stage, is required for capital project applications in the energy, transportation, waste and water sectors.

 What is a feasibility study?

 A feasibility study assesses the technical and financial feasibility, as well as the environmental, social, and economic impacts of a potential municipal environmental project.
-A municipal environmental project responds to a municipal need and contributes to cleaner air, water, or soil, or reduces greenhouse gas emissions.
+A municipal environmental project responds to a municipal need and contributes to cleaner air, water, or soil, or reduces the consumption of energy.
 Typically, a feasibility study examines the requirements and outcomes of a specific project using verifiable evaluation processes, leading to a recommended course of action.
-Feasibility studies are an important component of prerequisites for all GMF pilot project and capital project applications.
+Feasibility studies are an important component of prerequisites for all Green Municipal Fund pilot projects and capital project applications.
+Learn more.

 When can I apply for funding?

 For feasibility studies and plans, you may apply for funding at any time.

 How long will it take to find out whether my initiative will be funded?

 We aim to provide a funding decision within four months from the time we receive your complete application, including all required documents.

 What costs are eligible and when do they become eligible?

 If your application is approved, costs become eligible as of the date that we receive your complete application.
 Costs incurred to hire a consultant to prepare the application form are also eligible up to 90 days before the date we receive your application.
 Eligible costs are partially reimbursed.